-entirely new preface in which he renounced the position he had so vehemently argued in his Historic Doubts of thirty years earlier.
+Louis' execution and his betrayal at the hands of his own cousin threw Walpole into doubt over his previous belief that Richard's crimes were improbable, and caused him to write an entire new preface in which he renounced the position he had so vehemently argued in his Historic Doubts of thirty years earlier.
 In a final twist of irony, Walpole never knew that the King had passed his final year in prison labouring over a translation of his very book, and he was dead by the time that Roussel published the French edition.